 - The advising committee consists of a total of three members: one main advisor and two secondary advisors.
-The committee is responsible for guiding the student until he/she completes a dissertation. - > Students shall give consideration to their own research topic and fields of research/education of the faculty members, and must make an application to determine their main advisor after admission.
-Students shall submit the Application for Academic Advisor by the following due date.
+The committee is responsible for guiding the student until he/she completes a dissertation. - Each applicant for IPhD shall provide names of up to two preferred academic advisors in his/her online application considering his/her own research topic and fields of research/education of the faculty members, and a matching exercise will be made during the screening for admission.
+Then, every student must make an application to determine their main advisor after admission by submitting the Application for Academic Advisor form to Graduate School Affairs Office by the following due date.

-Wednesday, October 11, 2017
+October 13, 2020

-As a general rule, the main advisor of each student is chosen by the student from the full-time faculty members of the major that the student belongs to.

-However, a faculty member from another major can also be chosen as a main advisor.
-The main advisor appoints two secondary advisors.
+- As a general rule, the main advisor of each student is chosen from the full-time faculty members of the major that the student belongs to.
+However, a faculty member from another major can also be chosen as a main advisor if necessary. - After the main advisor for each student has been decided, the main advisor shall appoint two secondary advisors in the advising committee, and the composition of the advising committee shall be approved by the department. - When it is necessary to change the main advisor and/or secondary advisor due to an unavoidable reason, it must be approved by the department.